kolypto/learning-and-playground/nats/README.md

 ```

 While the name account implies one or more users, it is much simpler and enlightening to think of one account as a messaging container for one application.

+Accounts are especially cool when using multiple servers:
+each server would usually define the same set of accounts in their configuration, but then they may have different rules
+for how messages get published into these accounts.
+For instance:
+* On server A there might be an MQTT TLS server, whereas
+* on server B there might be an MQTT noTLS server, yet
+* they're joined into one cluster that "merges" these accounts

 ## Import/Export Subjects